e2vinodj/Claim_Terminations/chapter2.md

 - Now we are going to visually explore the data in the ctr_data table:  By Plotting graphs

-- First select sections of the code by highlight them.
-Then click on the "RUN CODE" button to run the Code in small chunks.
+- First select small chunks of the code by highlighting them.
+Then click on the "RUN CODE" button to run the Code by small sections.
 Observe the results printed in the console and then proceed to next section of the code.
-Make sure you are selecting the complete R statement, as one R statement can span multiple lines.
+Make sure you are selecting the complete R statement, as a R statement can span multiple lines.

 - Feel free to type R codes in the Console to test or perform other tasks.